glyg/Kinetochore-segregation/README.rst

 If you're interested in this work, please contact :

 * Sylvie Tournier (sylvie.tournier-gachet@univ-tlse3.fr) for
-  all aspects related to the biology and for academical collaboration purpose.
+  all aspects related to the biology and for academical collaboration purposes.
 * Guillaume Gay (gllm.gay@gmail.com) for all aspects related to the code

 The underlying model is fully described in: